 The Dark Corsair Ryzes in the Carbide 400C

 This system is a great build I believe and will come in around the same price as my 7700K build at around $1,525 or so, pending the deals I can get.
-I am really looking forward to begin my saving and collecting of components and especially the build when the time comes.
-I am probably a year or so out on this build but I am in the shopping phase.
+I am really looking forward to beginning my saving and collecting of components and especially the build when the time comes.
+I am probably a year or so out on this build, but I am in the shopping phase.
 Keep an eye out for the upcoming build hub as well as the 7700K build hub and YouTube video.

 AMD Ryzen or Intel Core i7 Coffee Lake